Digest: Ukrainian Sanctions

 In particular, sanctions were imposed on:

-• individuals and legal entities that are manufacturers and suppliers of the Russian military-industrial complex (Decree No. 811/2025 of 31 October 2025);
+• individuals and legal entities that supply, develop, manufacture and repair equipment, electronic warfare systems and spare parts for the needs of the Russian military-industrial complex (Decree No. 130/2026 of 21 February 2026);

 State Registry of Sanctions in Ukraine